FarhangAmaji/versatileAnn/devDocs/projectTodos.md

     -
+    - check soleymanis errors?!?!
+    - fix ModelDifferentiatorTests.py problems
+    - add comment for equalDfs
+    - caching data for tests
     - modelStandALoneLoad
-    - project.toml
     - rename to BrazingTorch
     - split general utils
+    - default gradient clipping
     - baseFit and fit
         - think about resuming model
-    - in NewWrapper args put all args of its parents
+    - in BrazingTorch args put all args of its parents
-    - default gradient clipping
     - revise todos
         - add `bugPotential_hardcode`
         - add `bugPotential_fixedLocation` to conventions and colorcoding todos of pycharm and vscode
           - also add it to code
     - revise commit prefixes
     - add linter for vscode
-    - check soleymanis errors?!?!
     - add to cleancode .md
         - check 'a=a or []'; must be '[] if a is None else a'